agentmorris/MegaDetector/api/batch_processing/README.md

 # MegaDetector batch processing API

-Though most users run MegaDetector locally, we also offer an open-source reference implementation for a an API that processes a large quantity of camera trap images, to support  a variety of online scenarios.
-If you are interested in setting up an endpoint to process very small numbers of images for real-time applications (e.g. for anti-poaching applications), see the source for our [real-time API](https://github.com/agentmorris/MegaDetector/tree/main/api/synchronous).
+Though most users run MegaDetector locally, we also provide a reference implementation for a an API that processes a large quantity of camera trap images.
 This API is no longer in widespread use, but the output [format](#megadetector-batch-output-format) used by this API is still the format used for MegaDetector inference (particularly by [run_detector_batch.py](https://github.com/agentmorris/MegaDetector/blob/main/detection/run_detector_batch.py)), so the postprocessing tools in this folder are still compatible with MegaDetector output.

+If you are interested in setting up an endpoint to process very small numbers of images for real-time applications (e.g. for anti-poaching applications), see the [real-time API](https://github.com/agentmorris/MegaDetector/tree/main/api/synchronous) folder.

 ## Post-processing tools